Skip to main content

 Summary: Is Outlook's Encryption Secure?

-A secure email solution can provide advanced encryption, recipient authentication, and audit capabilities for full protection.
+A secure email solution can add advanced encryption, recipient authentication, and audit capabilities for stronger control over sensitive customer messages.

 Many of these solutions offer Outlook encryption add-ins that bring security features to your email client's navigation menu.